Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 One pointer commences at the start of the input,
 While the other initiates from the input's end.

-These pointers subsequently shift inwardly (toward each other) alternately, adhering to a predefined logic.
+These pointers subsequently shift inwardly (toward each other) alternately,
+Adhering to a predefined logic.

 The binary search algorithm or Palindrome problem both serve as textbook examples of this type of problem.